-- Specimen name - Place of origin (county, state, or county; county required for Kansas specimens) - Purchased or self-collected - Date lapidary treatment began - Date lapidary treatment completed (Treatment completed after the State Fair is considered a new year specimen). - 170.
-Lapidary.
+- Specimen name - Place of origin (county, state, or county; county required for Kansas specimens) - Purchased or self-collected - Date lapidary treatment began - Date lapidary treatment completed (Treatment completed after the State Fair is considered a new year specimen). - 5300 Lapidary.
 Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
 These do not have to be an example of "before and after", nor do they have to be self-collected.
 Locales must be identified.
-Only those exhibiting lapidary at the County Fair for the first time may exhibit in this class. - 171.
-Lapidary.
+Only those exhibiting lapidary at the County Fair for the first time may exhibit in this class. - 5301 Lapidary.
 Display before-and-after examples of at least 3 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 There is no requirement that the 4-Her collect any of these.
 Locales must be identified.
-Lapidary work should be done during the current 4-H year. - 172.
-Lapidary.
+Lapidary work should be done during the current 4-H year.

+- 5302 Lapidary.
 Display before-and-after examples of at least 6 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 At least two varieties should be collected form the native site by the 4-Her, at least one of which comes form Kansas.
 Locales must be identified.

-Lapidary work on at least three varieties should be done during the current 4-H year.
+Lapidary work on at least three varieties should be done during the current 4-H year. - 5303 Lapidary.

-- 173. Lapidary.
 Display before-and-after examples of at least 9 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 At least three varieties should be collected from the native site by the 4-Her, at least two of which comes from Kansas.
 Locales must be identified.
-Lapidary work on at least three varieties should be done during the current 4-H year. - 174.
-Lapidary.
-Exhibit at least 6 specimens that have not previously been exhibited, which have received lapidary treatment.
+Lapidary work on at least three varieties should be done during the current 4-H year. - 5304 Lapidary.
+Exhibit at least 6 specimens not previously exhibited, which have received lapidary treatment.
 Lapidary treatment may consist of polishing, an end, face, or flat lapping.
-Specimens must represent at least 3 different varieties and include at least three cabochons of any size or shape, only one of which may be free-formed.
+Specimens must represent at least 3 different varieties and include at least 3 cabochons of any size or shape, only one of which may be free-formed.
 A cabochon is a style of cutting in which the top of the stone forms a domed or curved convex surface.
 Three of the specimens must be mounted into jewelry findings.

-Special lapidary exhibits should be entered in class 161.
-Note that each member is limited to one entry in this class.
+Special lapidary exhibits should be entered in class 5304.

-Department W - Home Environment Superintendent: Dede Metcalf 田口田
+Department W - Home Environment

+Superintendent: Dede Metcalf

-- 175. Single Exhibit.
+- 4400 Single Exhibit.
 An article made or refinished by the 4-H member for the home.
-Attach a 3" x 5" index card explaining how the item was made or refinished, costs involved and how it fits into the color and design of the room. - 176.
-Educational Poster or Display.
+Attach a 3" x 5" index card explaining how the item was made or refinished, costs involved and how it fits into the color and design of the room. - 4401 Educational Poster or Display.
 Posters must be no larger than 22" x 28" poster board.
-Displays are not to exceed a standard commercial 3' x 4' tri-fold display board. - 177.
-Notebook
+Displays are not to exceed a standard commercial 3' x 4' tri-fold display board. - 4402 Notebook